-Our founders, Mr. Huazhi Hu and Mr. Derrick Yifang Xiong have both completed their registration under the SAFE Circular 37.
-We, however, cannot provide any assurances that all of our shareholders who are PRC residents will file all applicable registrations or update previously filed registrations as required by these SAFE regulations.
+Our founders, Mr. Huazhi Hu and Mr. Derrick Yifang Xiong have both completed their initial registration under the SAFE Circular 37 with respect to their shareholding in our company through their wholly-owned companies incorporated in the British Virgin Islands.
+An amendment to the registration is required if there are material changes to the registrant, such as any changes to the identity of the registrant, increases or decreases in investment amount, transfers or exchanges of shares and mergers.
+We cannot provide any assurance that all of our shareholders who are PRC residents will file all applicable registrations or amend previously filed registrations as required by these SAFE regulations.
 The failure or inability of our PRC resident shareholders to comply with the registration procedures may subject the PRC resident shareholders to fines and legal sanctions, restrict our cross-border investment activities, or limit our PRC subsidiaries' ability to distribute dividends to or obtain foreign exchange-dominated loans from our company.